-Covenants can be financial, meaning they pertain to some sort of financial requirement (such as LTV or DSCR), or operational, meaning they pertain to property operations.
+Covenants can be financial, meaning they pertain to some sort of financial requirement (such as loan to value or debt service coverage ratio), or operational, meaning they pertain to property operations.
 Alternatively, they can relate to the loan's collateral.